OTC Technology Development Grants

 How to apply

-Proposals should be submitted to Michael Kline, Office of Technology Commercialization (OTC) for consideration.
+Proposals should be submitted to Kelly Parsons, Office of Technology Commercialization (OTC) for consideration.
 Please include the following information as part of the proposal:

 - Inventor contact information – Include collaborators and/or use of external service providers.